fortify/sample-parser/README.md

     - __Vulnerability view template (view-template):__ definition of view template that is used by SSC to represent details of vulnerability parsed by a parser.
     View template is responsible for defining which attributes of a vulnerability will be represented in vulnerability details view and also defines where exactly vulnerability attribute values will be represented.
     All parser plugins must specify a view template - even if they only produce attributes already existing in SSC.
 This is to avoid any inconsistency of content and dependency of plugin's view on the native view presented by a specific version of SSC.
-(Although SSC 17.10 currently defaults to using its native view if the viewtemplate is absent, this is being removed.
-In the next release, no issue details will be displayed if the viewtemplate is absent.)
+No issue details will be displayed if the viewtemplate is absent.
     There are a few rules that SSC follows to generate UI from vew template.
 Understanding of these rules will help plugin developers to create valid template.
     Vulnerability details area consist of 3 vertical sub-areas (columns).
 Each of these columns can display 1 or more vulnerability attributes.
     Columns are defined from left to right.
 It is not allowed to define column's content with higher index and leave column with lower index empty.